pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "reference/create-vm-usage"

 This task requires a config file specific to the IaaS being deployed to.
-Please see the [configuration][opsman-config] page for more specific examples.
+Please see the [configuration](./inputs-outputs.md#tanzu-operations-manager-config) page for more specific examples.

 The task does specific CLI commands for the creation of the Tanzu Operations Manager VM on each IAAS.
 See below for more information: